Need Boston Moving Permits? Here’s how to get them

 - You’re not moving to or from the the North End anytime in June, July, or August.
 If that’s the case, you need to call Patricia Papa, Special Events Liaison, at 617-828-2509 to find a space that won’t interfere with any feasts, parades, or other special events.

 The signs are $4.00 each, and then there is a $61.00 base fee for the 40-foot area needed to reserve for the truck.
 This total of $69.00 is all most box trucks require – the 40-foot area, and two signs to post in the area.
 If you are reserving a spot in front of meters, you will have to pay an additional $20.00 per meter head within the 40-foot spot.
 (If your move is on a Sunday, the meter fees will be waived.
-For evening moves, when the meters may be off, just ask the PWD.)
+For evening moves, when the meters may be off, just ask.)

 Step 3: Post the Permits!